Khamis Al-Marri

-Khamis Al-Marri (born 6 July 1984) is a Qatari football referee who is a listed international referee for FIFA and AFC since 2010.
+Khamis Mohammed Al-Marri (born 6 July 1984) is a Qatari football referee who is a listed international referee for FIFA and AFC since 2010.

 He is also officiates in the Qatar Stars League.

 Career

 Al-Marri was summoned for the 2018 FIFA World Cup qualification in Russia based in AFC for 12 matches starting with a match between Nepal and India.

 He was also summoned at the 2019 AFC Asian Cup in the United Arab Emirates.

+Al-Marri was once again summoned at the 2023 AFC Asian Cup in Qatar.